rahul-malik/swift-evolution/proposals/0000-swiftpm-script-support.md

 #### Built products

-Products built from scripts will be located in common per-user location `~/Library/Developer/swiftpm/scripts/...`
+Products built from scripts will be located in a common per-user location: `~/Library/Developer/swiftpm/scripts/...`

 #### Shared local dependency cache

 It's quite common to use similar set of dependencies across many packages and scripts.
 Given that, shared dependency cache for dependency's sources is important for both packages and scripts to avoid performing unnecessary fetching operations.
-This proposal will make it very easy to spin up Swift scripts that share a lot of dependencies so it's important to implement the shared dependency cache in parallel with this proposal.
+This proposal will make it very easy to spin up Swift scripts that share a lot of dependencies.
+Given that, it's important to implement a shared dependency cache in parallel with this proposal.

 ## Alternatives considered